Last week, we had the pleasure of exhibiting OttoLearn at DevLearn 2018 in Las Vegas.

 We started off by asking the audience where they were on the Training Intent Index™.
 Are they looking to shift responsibility to the learner (often characterized by courses that ask the learner to confirm they have read & understood the content), or to achieve outcomes?

 If your goal is to achieve outcomes, then you need to look beyond courses for your training.
-Courses may be great for initial training, but then you need the learners to practice over time to achieve mastery and retain the knowledge.
+Courses may be great for initial training, but then you need the learners to practice, with spaced repetition, over time to achieve mastery and retain the knowledge.

 Is the corporation’s compliance training program well designed?